-- System transformation
+- Food systems transformation

 - Planetary health

-Before starting as a PhD candidate, Bunge was an intern at the World Health Organisation Office for non-communicable diseases in Moscow where she conducted her Master's thesis on sustainable food profiling models as a policy tool.
+Before starting as a PhD candidate, Bunge was an intern at the World Health Organisation Office for Non-communicable Diseases in Moscow where she conducted her Master's thesis on sustainable food profiling models as a policy tool.

 She holds a MSc in Public Health from Charité in Berlin where she was active as a Campus Ambassador for the Planetary Health Alliance, raising awareness on the interconnectedness of environmental degradation and human health.

 As part of her studies at Charité, she participated in a study exchange at the Kwame Nkrumah University of Science and Technology Kumasi, Ghana.
 During her Undergraduate studies in Public Health at the University of Bremen, Germany, she completed a research semester at the Sahlgrenska Academy in Gothenburg.